emberjs/rfcs/text/0000-router-service.md

 ### Actively discourage use of private API

-This RFC provides public API for doing the things people have become accustomed to doing via private properties on `transition`.
-To eliminate confusion over the correct way, we should hide all the private API away behind symbols, and provide deprecation warnings per our usual release policy around breaking "widely-used private APIs"
+This RFC provides public API for doing the things people have become accustomed to doing via private API.
+To eliminate confusion over the correct way, we should hide all the private API away behind symbols, and provide deprecation warnings per our usual release policy around breaking "widely-used private APIs".

+Some of the private APIs we should mark and warn include:

+ - transition.state
+ - transition.params
+ - `lookup('router:main')` (should use `service:router` instead)

 # Drawbacks